-Rakal, the cities where the descendants of Jehrameel and the cities where the Kenite people group live, 30 Hormah, Bor Ashan, Athak, 31 Hebron, and all the other places where David and his men had often gone.
+Rakal, the cities where the descendants of who carried Saul's weapons, all died on Jehrameel and the cities where the Kenite people group live, 30 Hormah, Bor Ashan, Athak, 31 Hebron, and all the other places where David and his men had often gone.

-- 1 Later, the Philistines again fought against the Israelites.
-The Israelites ran away from them, and many Israelites were killed on Mount Gilboa.
-2 The Philistines caught up with Saul and his three sons, and they killed three of his sons, Jonathan and Abinadab and Malki-Shua.
-3 The fighting was very fierce around Saul.
-When the Philistine archers caught up with Saul, they wounded him badly with their arrows. - 4 Saul said to the man who was carrying his weapons, "Take out your sword and kill me with it, in order that these heathen Philistines will not be able to thrust their swords into me and make fun of me while I am dying."
+1 Later, the Philistines again fought against the Israelites.
+The Israelites ran away from them, and many Israelites 2 The were killed on Mount Gilboa.
+Philistines caught up with Saul and his three sons, and they killed three of his sons, Jonathan and Abinadab and Malki-3 The fighting was very fierce Shua. around Saul.
+When the Philistine archers caught up with Saul, they wounded him badly with their arrows.

+4 Saul said to the man who was carrying his weapons, "Take out your sword and kill me with it, in order that these heathen Philistines will not be able to thrust their swords into me and make fun of me while I am dying."

 But the man who was carrying Saul's weapons was terrified, and refused to do that.
 So Saul took his own sword and fell on it.
 The sword pierced his body, and he died.
 5 When the man carrying his weapons saw that Saul was dead, he also threw himself on his own sword and died.
-6 So Saul, three of his sons, and the man
+6 So Saul, three of his sons, and the man that same day.